Three Quires' Day

 Why Three Quires?

-You can find out more about West Gallery Music by going to the WGMA website (link below)
+You can find out more about West Gallery Music by visiting the WGMA website

 WHERE

-Three Quires' Day takes place twice a year in Christchurch, Prince Edward Road, where 80 - 90 people gather to sing and play West Gallery music from 10am until 5pm.
-Those who attend the day receive a spiral bound anthology of music, use of the adjoining church hall and refreshments for the current price of 8 pounds sterling.
+Three Quires' Day takes place twice a year in Christchurch, Prince Edward Road, Lewes, where about 60-80 people gather to sing and play West Gallery music from 10am until 4:30pm.
+Those who attend the day receive a spiral bound anthology of music, use of the adjoining church hall and refreshments for the current price of 10 pounds sterling.
 Meals can be purchased in pubs and restaurants in Lewes, but most people prefer to bring and share food.

 PARKING

-There is ample parking nearby (some free - some 'pay and display') and the singing venue is walkable from Lewes railway station.
+There is ample parking nearby (some free - some 'pay and display') and the singing venue is walkable (if you are fit!) from Lewes railway station.

 DATES